AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
 Contact uses a Tag Group that has not been created yet.
     * 1c1.
-TrackerGuru displays message informing user to create a tag group first.
+TrackerGuru displays message informing user to create the tag group first.
     * 1c2.
 User <u>Creates a Tag Group (UC6)</u>.
       Use case resumes from step 1.